M-Media-Group/Vue3-SPA-starter-template/README.md

 - BaseButton component that automatically renders a `button`, `a` with a role of `button`, or `router-link` depending on the props passed (if href its an `a`, if to its a `router-link`, otherwise its a `button`)
 - BaseForm component using native HTML5 validation (set custom errors on inputs and then have the browser handle them natively with `setCustomValidity`)
 - BaseModal

+### Continuous Integration and Continuous Deployment
+- Env file support
+- Github Actions for CI to run unit and end-to-end tests
+- Netlify TOML file for easy deployment on Netlify

 ## Project Setup